PCDS Curriculum

 An optional Afternoon Adventures Program is available in the Three and Four Year Old Programs on Monday, Wednesday and Thursday until 2:30 PM.

-Afternoon Adventures offers an in-depth exploration in the areas of bookmaking and literacy, science investigations, yoga and mindfulness and excursions in Central Park and the neighborhood.
+Afternoon Adventures offers an in-depth exploration in the areas of bookmaking, science investigations, yoga and mindfulness and excursions in Central Park and the neighborhood.
 It also includes a focus on various art media such as ceramics, printmaking, collage, and sculpture.

 Classroom Visits for Toddlers and Threes